bingeboy/vim101/README.md

 * Learning curve can feel substantial

-#####UPDATE FEWDERS SINCE PRESO TIME WAS A LITTLE CRUNCHED I HAVE ADDED A FINAL CHAPTER WITH SOME VIDEOS AND OTHER RESOURCES.
+#####UPDATE: FEWDERS SINCE PRESO TIME WAS A LITTLE CRUNCHED I HAVE ADDED A FINAL CHAPTER WITH SOME VIDEOS AND OTHER RESOURCES.

 ##Chapters
 * [Starting With Vim](https://github.com/bingeboy/vim101/blob/master/01-starting.md)